SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Gravity solver

 Time integration of the forces arising from the long-range gravitational potential is performed using a long time step and the symplectic algorithm for sub-cycling of \cite{Duncan1998}.
 We split the Hamiltonian in long and short timescales, corresponding to the long- and short-range gravity forces.
 The short-range Hamiltonian also contains the hydrodynamics forces.
 The time-steps then follow a sequence of kick \& drift operators for the short-range forces embedded in-between two long-range kick operators \citep[See also][]{Quinn1997, Springel2005, Springel2021}.

-As the mesh forces involve all particles and require all compute cores to perform the FFT together, we decided to implement the PM calculation outside of the tasking system.
+As the mesh forces involve all particles and require all compute cores to perform the FFT together, we decided to implement the PM calculation (i.e. the CIC density interpolation, the calculation of the potential via Fourier space, and the interpolation of the accelerations back onto the particles) outside of the tasking system.
 In large calculations, the PM steps are rare (i.e. the long-range, global, time-step size is long compared to the smallest individual particle short-range time-step sizes).
 These steps are also where all particles will have to update their short-range forces, which will trigger a full tree rebuild.
-Having the PM calculation then perform a global operation, outside of the tasking framework whilst locking all the threads is hence not an issue.
+Having the PM calculation then perform a global operation outside of the tasking framework whilst locking all the threads is hence not an issue.
+To speed up operations, the PM calculation also uses parallel operations.
+The assignment of the particles onto the density grid is performed using a simple threading mechanism on each compute node.
+The Fourier transforms themselves are then performed using the \techjargon{MPI}+~threads version of the \libraryname{fftw} library.
+All nodes and cores participate in the calculation.
+Once the potential grid has been obtained, the assignment of accelerations to the particles is done using the same basic per-node threading mechanism used for the construction of the density.